Contribute to BirdNET

 We are always looking for new ways to apply BirdNET in the field.
 We collaborate with researchers and conservation organizations worldwide to turn acoustic data into actionable insights.

-- Funding Proposals: We are open to joint funding proposals that advance the state of the art in bioacoustics and conservation technology.
+We are open to joint funding proposals that advance bioacoustics and conservation technology.

 Interested in collaborating?
 Contact us to discuss your project.